-Adopt policies like California which provide assistance to caregivers before a placement disrupts and provides advance notice to the young person before a placement disruption occurs.
+Adopt policies like that of California which provide assistance to caregivers and advance notice to the young person before a placement disruption occurs.

 Provide foster parents and youth access to experts who can respond to immediate needs of youth and caregivers to prevent placement disruption.